substantic/rain/docs/guide/user.rst

 are mapped and files created in this directory may be moved out as new data objects when computation completes.
 Therefore, in contrast with many other workflow systems, programs in rain should not be called with absolute paths in arguments but use relative paths (to stay in its working directory).
 Governors try to avoid unnecessary data object replication in the cases when a data object is used by multiple tasks that run on the same governor.

 If the executed program terminates with a non-zero code, then tasks fails and content of standard error output is written into the error message.

 The simple example looks as follow::

-  tasks.execute("sleep 1")
+  tasks.Execute("sleep 1")

 This creates a task with no inputs and no outputs executing program "sleep" with argument "1".
 Arguments are parsed in shell-like manner.
 Arguments can be also specified explicitly as a list::

-  tasks.execute(("sleep",  "1"))
+  tasks.Execute(("sleep",  "1"))

 Command may be also interpreted by shell, if the argument ``shell=True`` is provided::

-  tasks.execute("sleep 1 && sleep 1", shell=True)
+  tasks.Execute("sleep 1 && sleep 1", shell=True)

 Outputs